IBMResearch/slc-model-discover/README.md

 Usage: index [options] <dbName> <datasName>.

 - dbName: The name of the database to inspect.
-- datasName: The name of the datasource to use (the key used in "datasources.json" and equivalent files).
+- datasName: The name of the datasource to use (the key used in "datasources.json" or equivalent files).

 Options: